AtteBox/text-edit-practice/README.md

 ## Deployment

-The game is deployed using [AWS Amplify](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html) (which has support for [NextJS in some degree](https://docs.aws.amazon.com/amplify/latest/userguide/ssr-amplify-support.html)).
-The deployment is triggered by pushing to the main-branch.
+The game is deployed using Vercel.
+Deployment is triggered by pushing to the main branch.
+Pull requests also have preview versions deployed automatically.